aleksandar-babic/py-generic-boilerplate/README.md

 ## GitHub Actions

-#### Docker image build & push Workflow
+#### Docker image build & push Workflow (on push event)

 Push workflow is located at [.github/workflows/push.yaml](.github/workflows/push.yaml) and does the following:

+1. Installs Python
+2. Install dependencies
+3. Runs pre-commit
+4. Runs unit tests
-1. Builds the `Dockerfile`
+5. Builds the `Dockerfile`
-2. Pushes the image to the GCR registry with `latest` tag
-3. Pushes the image to the GCR registry with `<COMMIT_SHA>` tag
+6. Pushes the image to the GCR registry with `latest` tag 7.Pushes the image to the GCR registry with `<COMMIT_SHA>` tag

 The workflow requires 2 secrets to be present:

 1. `GCLOUD_PROJECT_ID` - GCP project ID
 2. `GCLOUD_SERVICE_KEY` - Base64 encoded service account JSON (`python3 -m base64 -e < sa.json`)

-> In order to successfully run the workflow, the GCR repository has to exist and provided SA must have write access to it.
+> In order to successfully run the workflow, provided SA must have write access to GCR.

+#### Test (on PR event)

+PR workflow is located at [.github/workflows/pr.yaml](.github/workflows/pr.yaml) and does the following:

+1. Installs Python
+2. Install dependencies
+3. Runs pre-commit
+4. Runs unit tests